conda-forge/libprotobuf-feedstock/README.md

 conda config --add channels conda-forge
 ```

-Once the `conda-forge` channel has been enabled, `libprotobuf` can be installed with:
+Once the `conda-forge` channel has been enabled, `libprotobuf, libprotobuf-static` can be installed with:

 ```
-conda install libprotobuf
+conda install libprotobuf libprotobuf-static
 ```

 It is possible to list all of the versions of `libprotobuf` available on your platform with: